-The Zhou Brothers are one of the most accomplished contemporary artists in the world today renowned for their unique collaborative work process.
-They always work together on their paintings, performances, sculptures, and prints, often communicating without words in a so-called dream dialogue.
-Their thinking, aesthetic, and creativity are a symbiosis of Eastern and Western philosophy, art, and literature that informed their development since early childhood.
+The Zhou Brothers are amongst most accomplished contemporary artists in the world today renowned for their unique collaborative work process.
+They always work together on their paintings, performances, sculptures, and prints, often communicating without words in a dream dialogue.
+Their thinking, aesthetic, and creativity are a synthesis of Eastern and Western philosophy, art, and literature that has informed their development since early childhood.
 Their indomitable spirit allowed them to leave behind their brilliant success in China, where they were hailed as national heroes for their early work, to step onto the world stage.
 They have since achieved international acclaim while continuing to work in the West.

 The Zhou Brothers, Shan Zuo and DaHuang Zhou, were born in China 1952 and 1957 respectively.
 They studied drama and painting at the University of Shanghai from 1978 to 1982 and the National Academy for Arts and Crafts in Beijing from 1983 to 1984 where they received their MFAs.
 During the beginning of the 1980s they became leaders of the contemporary art movement in China.
 In 1985 they won the National Prize of the Chinese Avant-Garde of the Ministry of Culture and the Prize for Creativity from the Peace Corps of the United Nations.
 They were also honored as the first contemporary artists ever to show their work in an exhibition that traveled to the five largest museums in China, including the National Art Museum of China in Beijing and the art museums in Shanghai and Nanjing.